asiakaiser/ggresearch/README.md

 [Full journal article](https://link.springer.com/article/10.1007/s11252-024-01560-y)

 **Citation:**
 Kaiser, A., & Resasco, J. (2024).
-The impact of impervious surface and neighborhood wealth on arthropod biodiversity and ecosystem services in community gardens.
-Urban Ecosystems, 1-13.
+The impact of impervious surface and neighborhood wealth on arthropod biodiversity and ecosystem services in community gardens. _Urban Ecosystems_, 27(5), 1863-1875.